vmware/vic/docs/arch/vic-port-layer-overview.md

 The Tether API and Tether codebase is where all OS differences will be encapsulated.
 As such, the Tether API should be considered private to the Port Layer - it exists exclusively for the benefit of the internal control plane operations, not to be invoked direclty by anything that implements the Port Layer.

+##### Interoperability

+So what kind of container primitives should the Port Layer provide and how are those intended to interoperate with established container standards?

+It stands to reason that Networking, Storage and Execution are obvious areas for low-layer primitives.
+These primitives already exist in the vSphere APIs and the VIC Port Layer is designed to provide a framwork which builds on those APIs by providing both plumbing code and opinionated mappings between container concepts and vSphere concepts.

+For example, what is a container storage Volume and how should one be configured?
+The Port Layer API should be responsible for deciding what vSphere construct most appropriately represents a Volume and also that it is configured appropriately.
+It should do this based on the parameters passed in, the vSphere features currently installed in the system and the resources that the tenant has the authorization to access.
+It can pass back a handle to that Volume that can then be used in the creation of a container.
+By doing this, the Port Layer made a choice about the most appropriate underlying representation and it also made sure it was appropriately configured and indexed.

+To some extent there is an inevitable overlap with the goals of other projects in this sphere, such as https://github.com/opencontainers/runc.
+While this is hardly surprising given that the Port Layer is attempting to make opinionated choices in exactly the same problem domain, it would be wrong to infer that this makes it an intentional fragementation or competing API.
+It is our explicit intention that the two should be entirely complimentary and that the Port Layer should be the lowest level of abstraction that a VIC implementation of runc would end up calling.
+If the abstractions are correct, it should be just as possible to build an implementation of https://github.com/coreos/rkt/blob/master/Documentation/app-container.md using the same APIs.